kanboard/kanboard/doc/update.markdown

 Important things to do before updating
 --------------------------------------

-- Always make a backup of your data before upgrading
+- **Always make a backup of your data before upgrading**
+- Check that your backup is valid
 - Always read the [change log](https://github.com/fguillot/kanboard/blob/master/ChangeLog) to check for breaking changes
 - Always close all user sessions (flush all sessions on the server)